 Having a whiter smile is a goal for many people, but sensitive teeth can make teeth whitening a challenge.
 If you are one of the millions of people with sensitive teeth, you may be wondering if it’s possible to have a bright smile without causing pain or discomfort.
-In this post, we will explore the causes of tooth sensitivity, how teeth whitening works, and the risks associated with whitening sensitive teeth.

 Understanding the Causes of Tooth Sensitivity